On role and actuality

 The difference between a painting and a pipe consists, at the face of it, in their intended and expected functions.
 Intent is the role that object was meant to assume in the case envisaged by its creator.
 It can also refer to what its user wants it to do at the moment.
 While expectations pertain to the same role as conceived by those who may interface with it under certain circumstances, or in the particular constitution of the case.

-A painting can be said to realise its telos in educating, entertaining, or otherwise appealing to the aesthetic and intellectual sensitivities of the subject that experiences it.
+A painting can be said to realise its telos in educating, entertaining, or otherwise appealing to the aesthetic and intellectual sensitivities of the subject who experiences it.
 Yet a painting also potentially functions as its creator’s claim on an achievement: a token which one may exchange for recognition among their peers, material wealth, and the like.
 Still, the making of a painting, the process itself, is not necessarily subordinate to considerations of social status and economic standing, for the artist produces art to satisfy their own call to express themselves through that medium.

 What is a painting in one case is not the same in another.
 The painting as a product of art is not equivalent to the painting which is placed at the auction house where its likely buyers are financial investors who assiduously seek to hedge their bets by attaching them to the asset of a perhaps much vaunted luxury good.
 The intended role in the former scenario is largely cultural, while in the latter it is business-centric.
 The same painting is presented as distinct from itself when the constitution of the case is refashioned: its roles ante and post such a change differ.